Menu Close

 Scott's Confederate blockade known as the "Anaconda Plan".
 Library of Congress map, Dec 1861.

 Rivers like the Mississippi and Chattahoochee that stretched deep into Confederate territory were a critical component of Confederate supply lines.
-The massive steam-powered and iron-clad naval fleets designed for more shallow combat were a result of the fight for control of the rivers and inlet waters of the Confederacy.
+The emergence of massive steam-powered and iron-clad naval fleets designed for shallow combat were a result of the fight for control of the rivers and inlet waters of the Confederacy.

-To counter the Union blockade, the Confederacy responded with their own ironclad program.
+To counter the Union blockade from these iron ships, the Confederacy initiated their own ironclad program.
 The CSS Jackson was built in Columbus, GA following the plan of the CSS Missouri, which was a wide bottomed, shallow draft design created specifically for river use.

-Columbus sits on the Chattahoochee River, which divides the southern border of Georgia and Alabama, and was an idea place for a naval yard on the western side of the Confederacy.
+Columbus sits on the Chattahoochee River, which divides the southern border of Georgia and Alabama, and was an ideal place for a naval yard on the western side of the Confederacy.

 CSS Missouri model; the initial design for the CSS Muscogee (later upgraded and renamed the CSS Jackson), National Civil War Museum

-A partially complete CSS Muscogee was photographed on the Chattahoochee before ultimately being deemed too heavy upon completion of the original design.
-A re-design, upgrade and new name (CSS Jackson) followed.
+A photographer captured a partially complete CSS Muscogee on the Chattahoochee before engineers deemed the design too heavy.
+As a result, the craft was re-designed, upgraded, and given a new name (CSS Jackson).
 Photo: US Dept of Navy Historical Center

-The original plan called for a paddlewheel in the center, but when they tried launching the ship in January 1864 it was too heavy and would not move.
+The original plan called for a paddlewheel in the center.
+However, when they tried launching the ship in January 1864 it was too heavy and would not move.
 Engineers decided to remove the center paddlewheel and designed a double-paddlewheel propulsion system instead.

-The ship was originally called the CSS Muscogee but when the redesign was required, an additional series of upgrades were planned, and she was re-christened as the CSS Jackson while being refitting throughout 1864.
+The ship was originally called the CSS Muscogee but was re-named after the decision to redesign her.
+An additional series of upgrades were identified, and she was re-christened as the CSS Jackson while being refitted throughout 1864.

-Before the upgrades could be completed, however, Union troops captured the ship in the dock in April 1865 following the Battle of Columbus and she was set on fire.
-Her moorings were cut and she burned adrift on the Chattahoochee for about 30 miles until she ran into a sandbar and sank.
+However, the upgrades were never finished.
+Union troops captured the ship in the dock in April 1865 following the Battle of Columbus.
+Union troops set the ship on fire and her moorings were cut.
+She burned while adrift on the Chattahoochee for about 30 miles until she ran into a sandbar and sank.

 CSS Jackson Ironclad remains on display at the National Civil War Naval Museum, Columbus, GA

 Eventually, it was decided the wreckage would be salvaged and preserved in the National Civil War Museum.
-The stern was raised first in 1962 and the bow was recovered the following year.
+Crews raised the stern in 1962 and the bow was recovered the following year.
 A metal frame has been added to help visitors recreate the scale and design of this unique piece of American history.

 I haven’t read it myself, but I did find there is a book called “The Last Gray Lady: The CSS Jackson” by Roger C. Campbell if you’re interested in learning more.